-The Social Security Administration will pay out over a trillion dollars in benefits to about 65 million Americans in 2020.
+The Social Security Administration paid out over a trillion dollars in benefits to about 65 million Americans in 2020.
 Retirees will receive an average of $1,514 per month in benefits that they can use to offset their income requirements in retirement.
 Of course, an annual salary of $18,168 isn’t enough for most people to comfortably retire, so supplemental income is critical.

 Let’s take a look at how to determine if you’re over-reliant on Social Security income, and if so, how you can reset your expectations.